 When Bill isn’t talking motorbikes, you’ll find him involved with his other passion.
 Music!
 A (semi-retired) vocalist, Bill has performed the National Anthem for the San Francisco Giants, the San Jose Sharks, the Cincinnati Reds, the UNLV Runnin Rebels in Las Vegas, and still plays local venues with his most excellent jazz trio.

-From the age of 3 years old I have been on two wheels.
-My mom never liked motorcycles so it was always bicycles, but that didn’t stop me from loving them for as long as I could remember.
-At the age of nine I started racing cars.
-First it was Quarter midgets, then when I was thirteen moved to Micro Midgets, and at the age of sixteen moved up to Ford Focus Midgets.
-Racing is an expensive hobby and the prize money doesn’t come close to covering expenses when you are traveling all over the country, so at the age of eighteen I had to bow out and move on.
-Tried to find my next hobby in stand up jet skis but at the age of 21 I bought a dirt bike and it was love at first ride.
-During California’s riding season you can find me in the hills with my friends.
+From the age of 3 years old, Cameron has been on two wheels.
+His mom never liked motorcycles so it was always bicycles, but that didn’t stop him from loving them for as long he can remember.
+At the age of nine he started racing cars.
+First it was Quarter midgets, then when he turned thirteen, he moved to Micro Midgets, and at the age of sixteen moved up to Ford Focus Midgets.
+Racing is an expensive hobby and the prize money doesn’t come close to covering expenses when you are traveling all over the country, so at the age of eighteen he had to bow out and move on.
+He tried to find his next hobby in stand up jet skis but at the age of 21, he bought a dirt bike and it was love at first ride.
+During California’s riding season you can find Cameron in the hills with his friends.

-If its not dirt riding season in the state parks I try to go ride in the Sierras or you can find me fishing for Bass at the Local Lakes and the Delta.
-I just love to be outdoors and enjoy everything that California has to offer.
+If it’s not dirt riding season in the state parks, he tries to go ride in the Sierras or you can find him fishing for Bass at the Local Lakes and the Delta.
+He just loves to be outdoors and enjoys everything that California has to offer.

 In 2013 Colton graduated from CSU EastBay with a B.S. in Business Administration with a double option in Marketing and Corporate Management.
-On his off time Colton likes to work on his bikes and playing with his puppy Duke (of course names after the KTM super duke).
+On his off time, Colton likes to work on his bikes and playing with his puppy Duke (of course names after the KTM super duke).
 Colton has a passion for upgrading parts on bikes to get maximum performance and lives to slide knees in the corners.
-Come visit him at CalMoto Livermore.

 Pat started riding at age 15 by begging his way into riding a friends Honda Trail 55 through the orchards and fields that surrounded where he lived.
-From there it was the task of convincing my parents to let me have my own motorcycle.
-I didn't get the usual "they're too dangerous", but "we don't want you to become a Hells Angel!"
-Well, I got a bike and their attitude changed 100% when I brought home a giant 2nd place trophy from my first race, a motocross.
-Although my roots are deep in dirt bikes, street bikes have allowed me to travel through 47 states and the entire Trans Canada Highway.
+From there it was the task of convincing his parents to let him have his own motorcycle.
+He didn't get the usual "they're too dangerous", but "we don't want you to become a Hells Angel!"
+Well, he got a bike and their attitude changed 100% when he brought home a giant 2nd place trophy from his first race, a motocross.
+Although his roots are deep in dirt bikes, street bikes have allowed him to travel through 47 states and the entire Trans Canada Highway.

-Needing a rear tire in early 1987, had me at the local dealership, I left not only with a new tire but a job offer to work the parts counter…I've been in this industry ever since.
+Needing a rear tire in early 1987, had him at the local dealership, he left not only with a new tire but a job offer to work the parts counter…He has been in this industry ever since.

-Although currently, most of my free time is spent on my bicycle, the one thing that makes me feel like I'm still in my 20's, is roosting through some tasty trails on a dirt bike. :-)
+Although currently, most of his free time is spent on his bicycle, the one thing that makes him feel like he is still in his 20's, is roosting through some tasty trails on a dirt bike. :-)